Pineapple Upside Down Cake

 Open a can of pineapple rings, reserve 1/3 cup of the juice and discard the rest.
 Pat dry the pineapple rings with paper towels.
 Set aside.

-- In a large bowl, using a hand mixer or stand mixer, beat butter and sugar until light and creamy.
+Using a hand mixer or stand mixer, beat butter and sugar until light and creamy in a separate bowl.

 After inverting the cake, let it cool for another 15 minutes before slicing.
 Serve warm or at room temperature.